UbiquityDotNET/Llvm.NET/README.md

 The sample application doesn't actually parse the source, instead it is a manually constructed and documented example of how to use Ubiquity.NET.Llvm to accomplish the bit-code generation.

 #### Kaleidoscope Tutorial
-Aa Ubiquity.NET.Llvm version of the LLVM sample [Kaleidoscope language tutorial](https://ubiquitydotnet.github.io/Llvm.NET/articles/Samples/Kaleidoscope.html) is provided to walk through many aspects of code generation and JIT execution with Llvm.NET.
+A Ubiquity.NET.Llvm version of the LLVM sample [Kaleidoscope language tutorial](https://ubiquitydotnet.github.io/Llvm.NET/articles/Samples/Kaleidoscope.html) is provided to walk through many aspects of code generation and JIT execution with Llvm.NET.
 This tutorial implements a complete JIT execution engine for the Kaleidoscope language, along with AOT compilation, optimization and debug symbol generation.
 This, covers a significant surface area of the Llvm.NET classes and methods to provide a solid grounding on the use of the library.

 ## Building Ubiquity.NET.Llvm
-### Prerequsites
+### Prerequisites
-* Visual Studio 2017 (15.4+) [Community Edition OK]
+* Visual Studio 2019 (16.4+) [Community Edition OK]
 * [7-Zip](https://www.7-zip.org/) [Used to unpack the pre-built LLVM libraries]

 #### Using Visual Studio